Offshore bank: Regulation of international banks

 Joseph Stiglitz, 2001 Nobel laureate for economics and former World Bank Chief Economist, told to reporter Lucy Komisar, investigating on the Clearstream scandal:

 "You ask why, if there's an important role for a regulated banking system, do you allow a non-regulated banking system to continue?
 It's in the interest of some of the moneyed interests to allow this to occur.
 It's not an accident; it could have been shut down at any time.
 If you said the US, the UK, the major G7 banks will not deal with offshore bank centers that don't comply with G7 banks regulations, these banks could not exist.
 They only exist because they engage in transactions with standard banks."
-This viewpoint did not age well in the wake of scandals at Goldman Sachs, Wells Fargo, Barclays, HSBC, and others.

-It is possible to own your own personal offshore bank which are in a different regulatory class to those that may offer services to the public, so they are really only used by medium to large multinational corporations or large family offices.